gelcreative/gel-site-gatsby-netlify-cms/src/pages/services/index.md

       alt: Branding
       image: /img/services/Branding.png
     content: >
-      Has your brand lost direction/Is your brand all over the place/unclear/out of alignment or are you looking to establish or restore a clear brand direction?
-Establishing or refreshing your brand doesn’t have to be overwhelming.
-The Brand Builder Method is our proven 5 step process that meets you where you are in the life cycle of your brand.
-Whether it’s a couple of strategy sessions or a full rebranding, you will feel confident in your newfound brand clarity.
+      Looking to establish or restore a clear brand direction?
+Building a new brand or refreshing your brand doesn’t have to be overwhelming.
+The Brand Builder Method is our proven 5 step process that meets you where your brand is in its life cycle.
+Whether it’s a couple of strategy sessions or a full rebranding, you’ll feel confident in your newfound brand clarity.
     tags:
       - Brand Consulting
       - Brand Discovery
+      - Brand Identity
       - Naming & Messaging
-      - Brand Identity
-      - Visual Brand Assets
+      - Brand Asset Design
       - Brand Guidelines
       - Brand Audit
   section2: